-Seventh Circuit
+Seventh Circuit.
 Thanks to Judge Posner, the rules pertaining to retiree medical benefits are clearly discernible in the Seventh Circuit.
-His opinion in Rossetto, contains a succinct summary of the applicable rules that the court applies today.100
+His opinion in Rossetto v.
+Pabst Brewing Co. contains a succinct summary of the applicable rules that the court applies today.
+Rossetto v.
+Pabst Brewing Co., 217 F.3d 539 (7th Cir.
+2000).
+See generally Barnett v.
+American Corp., 436 F.3d 830 (7th Cir.
+2006) (following the rules announced in Rossetto).

 First, if a collective bargaining agreement is completely silent on the duration of health benefits, a retiree's entitlement to them expires with the agreement.
-If, however, the plaintiff can show by objective evidence that the agreement is latently ambiguous, then the plaintiff is entitled to a trial as to the meaning of the agreement.
-Therefore, the "presumption against vesting ... kicks in only if all the court has to go on is silence."101
+If, however, the plaintiff can show by objective evidence that the agreement is latently ambiguous, then he is entitled to a trial as to the meaning of the agreement.
+Therefore, the "presumption against vesting ... kicks in only if all the court has to go on is silence."
+Id. at 545.
+See also Bidlock v.
+Wheelabrator Corp., 993 F.2d 603, 606-07 (establishing presumption against vesting where bargaining agreement is silent).

-Second, if an agreement unambiguously states that the entitlement expires with the agreement, the plaintiff loses as a matter of law unless the plaintiff can show a latent ambiguity.
-If the plaintiff can, the plaintiff is again entitled to a trial.102
+Second, if an agreement unambiguously states that the entitlement expires with the agreement the plaintiff loses as a matter of law unless he can show a latent ambiguity.
+If he can, he is again entitled to a trial.
+Rossetto, 217 F.3d at 547.

-Third, if there is language in the agreement to suggest a grant of lifetime benefits and the suggestion is not negated by the agreement read as a whole, the plaintiff is entitled to a trial.
-The plaintiff is therefore not required to identify a clear and express statement promising lifetime benefits; rather, the plaintiff need only show "suggestive language" that creates a patent ambiguity as to vesting."103
+Third, if there is language in the agreement to suggest a grant of lifetime benefits and the suggestion is not negated by the agreement read as a whole, the plaintiff is entitled to trial.
+The plaintiff is therefore not required to identify a clear and express statement promising lifetime benefits; rather, he need only show "suggestive language" that creates a patent ambiguity as to vesting."
+Id.

-Though this was not mentioned in the summary of rules, Judge Posner declined to apply different presumptions to the collective bargaining agreements and ERISA plans.104
+Though this was not mentioned in the summary of rules, Judge Posner declined to apply different presumptions to the collective bargaining agreements and ERISA plans.
+Rossetto, 217 F.3d at 544 ("The distinction between collective bargaining agreements and ERISA plans is not recognized in our cases, and we are not minded to embrace it now and make the law more complicated than it is.").
+Eighth Circuit.

-Eighth Circuit

 The Eighth Circuit explicitly rejected the Yard-Man inference in Anderson v.
-Alpha Portland Indus., finding it "not at all inconsistent with labor policy to require plaintiffs to prove their case without the aid of gratuitous inferences."105
+Alpha Portland Indus., finding it "not at all inconsistent with labor policy to require plaintiffs to prove their case without the aid of gratuitous inferences."
+Anderson v.
+Alpha Portland Indust., 836 F.2d 1512 (8th Cir.
+1988).

-The existence, however, of "an agreement or other demonstration of employer intent to vest benefits" is sufficient to trigger the introduction of extrinsic evidence.106 Any promise to provide vested benefits must be incorporated in some fashion into the formal written ERISA plan or summary plan documents.107
+The existence, however, of "an agreement or other demonstration of employer intent to vest benefits" is sufficient to trigger the introduction of extrinsic evidence.
+Barker v.
+Ceridian Corp., 122 F.3d 628, 634 (8th Cir.
+1997).
+Any promise to provide vested benefits must be incorporated in some fashion into the formal written ERISA plan or SPD documents.
+Id. at 633.

-The court has repeatedly held that an unambiguous reservation-ofrights clause, without more, is sufficient to defeat a claim that welfare benefits are vested.108 Sloppy language is always a problem.
+The court has repeatedly held that an unambiguous reservation-of-rights clause, without more, is sufficient to defeat a claim that welfare benefits are vested.
+Stearns v.
+NCR Corp., 297 F.3d 706 (8th Cir.
+2002).
+Sloppy language is always a problem.
 Where the reservation-of-rights clause is ambiguous, or where it conflicts with other plan provisions (such as language promising vesting, the Eighth Circuit (like all of the circuits) considers extrinsic evidence to ascertain what the parties intended.